 Dr Pickering has previously been a member of the Collections Council of Australia expert panel on repatriation and a member of an ethics panel convened by the 9/11 memorial Museum in New York.
 He has twice received an Australia Day Achievement medallion.

 The Museum is a partner in Return, Reconcile, Renew, funded by an Australian Research Council grant.
-The project aims to locate Indigenous ancestral human remains kept in museums around the world and return them to country.
+The project aims to locate Aboriginal and Torres Strait Islander ancestral human remains kept in museums around the world and return them to country.

 - Last updated: 7 May 2018